The New Normal: The Post-COVID Office Is More Agile Than Ever

-For many, productivity has actually increased during the pandemic.
-While working from home, employees have controlled their own day, focused on specific tasks, and eliminated their daily commute.
-For years, employers have resisted the trend toward remote working, but the experience of the past 10 months has cracked the myth that workers needed to be in the office to be productive.
+For many, productivity actually increased during the pandemic.
+While working from home, employees controlled their own day, focused on specific tasks, and eliminated their daily commute.
+For years, employers had resisted the trend toward remote working, but the experience of the pandemic cracked the myth that workers needed to be in the office to be productive.

-But employees that are more productive are not necessarily more engaged.
+But employees who are more productive are not necessarily more engaged.

-The prolonged isolation of working from home is depriving us of the in-person collaboration that is critical to our well-being.
-We have made great strides with digital tools, but Zoom calls and email can not replace the critical subtleties of a face-to-face conversation.
+The prolonged isolation of working from home deprived us of the in-person collaboration that is critical to our well-being.
+We made great strides with digital tools, but Zoom calls and email can not replace the critical subtleties of a face-to-face conversation.

-The pandemic-induced isolation has exacerbated social and gender inequities in the workplace as well.
-Women are being disproportionately affected by school closures and childcare issues, and younger workers are being deprived of the in-person mentoring and learning that is critical to upward growth.
+The pandemic-induced isolation exacerbated social and gender inequities in the workplace as well.
+Women were disproportionately affected by school closures and childcare issues, and younger workers were deprived of the in-person mentoring and learning that is critical to upward growth.

-So, while it’s clear there are some aspects of remote work many find preferable – flexible hours and no commute – it’s also true that the current environment is not sustainable.
+So, while it’s clear there are some aspects of remote work many find preferable – flexible hours and no commute – it’s also true that a fully remote working environment is not for everyone.
 A physical return to the office is necessary for in-person collaboration, to provide a more equitable workplace, and to alleviate the emotional stress of social isolation.

-The question is, how can a company support a safe return to the office while maintaining the efficiencies and benefits of working-from-home that everyone has grown accustomed to?
+The question is, how can a company support a safe return to the office while maintaining the efficiencies and benefits of working-from-home that everyone grew accustomed to?

 THE FUTURE IS FLEXIBLE

-The key to a safe return to the office will be flexibility.
+The key to a safe return to the office is flexibility.
 Increased flexibility in the workplace has been increasing for the past few years, but the unique challenges of the pandemic have accelerated this trend.